There are many different ways to gain funding for your research in Lithuania and abroad.

 - The Human Frontier Science Programme

 The HFSP supports novel, innovative and interdisciplinary basic research focused on the complex mechanisms of living organisms.A clear emphasis is placed on novel collaborations that bring biologists together with scientists from fields such as physics, mathematics, chemistry, computer science and engineering to open new fields of investigation in the life sciences.
-Research grants and fellowships are available from the post-doctoral level upwards, for young scientists of any nationality to work in the UK, other EU countries, Australia, Canada, Japan, The Republic of Korea, Switzerland or the USA.
+Research grants and fellowships are available from the post-doctoral level upwards, for young scientists of any nationality to work in the UK, other EU countries, Australia, Canada, Japan, Korea, Switzerland or the USA.

 - The NATO Programme for Science for Peace and Security